Python Program to Check if Number is Armstrong

 result += pow(int(i), n)

-if ( result > int(num) ):
+if result > int(num):

 break

-if ( int(num) == result ):
+return int(num) == result

-# Read the number as a string
+# Read the number from the user

-num = input('Enter a number: ')
+num = input("Enter a number: ")

 result = armstrong(num)

-print('Is ',num,' an Armstrong Number? ',result,sep="")
+print(f"Is {num} an Armstrong Number? {result}")

 Enter a number: 153